zahurskyi/jv-pecs/README.md

 1. There is also MachineService interface created.
 You need to parameterize it as well and replace `Object` in method signature with the right option (use PECS):

     - the method `getAll(Class type)` produces the list of machines based on the input param.
+    - the method `fill(List<Object> machines, Object value)` fills the machines list with passed value.
     - the method `startWorking()` should be able to accept a list containing any Machine.

 1. Create a class implementing MachineService and realize these methods:
-- `getAll(Class type)`: based on the input class type, choose the right MachineProducer implementation from those you created earlier, and return the result of its `get()` method.
+- `getAll(Class type)`: based on the input class type, choose the right MachineProducer implementation from those you created earlier, and call its `get()` method.

-HINT: You can use local variable in the `getAll(Class type)` method implementation.

 For example: `if (type == Bulldozer.class)` - we should call the `get()` method from right implementation of MachineProducer (the one that will return `List<Bulldozer>`) and return these machines.

+- `fill(List<Object> machines, Object value)` - add the passed value (which can be of any Machine subtype) to the passed list

 - `startWorking()` - call `doWork` on every Machine in the list.